 You're ready to to enhance your skills and value by earning a degree in engineering, and you want to study with the best.
 Mason Engineering is the place.

 Professionally Focused Learning

-Because Mason Engineering is located in the heart of one of the East Coast's most active tech corridor, our undergraduate and graduate students have unparalleled access to the nation's top innovators.
+Because Mason Engineering is located in the heart of one of the East Coast's most active tech corridors, our undergraduate and graduate students have unparalleled access to the nation's top innovators.

 Elite science and technology organizations recognize our faculty as leaders in their fields.
 Professors bring industry knowledge to the classroom, challenging students to push the boundaries of research, skill, and application based on real-time knowledge of marketplace demand.
 Employers know a candidate with a degree from Volgenau will have skills that are up-to-date and highly valued.